leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

             bits -= 32
 ```

-See, here we can also see that 32bit values were being fed into the state array after being split up using some bitshift magic (and a hint of how many bits were expected).
+Here we can see that 32bit values were being fed into the state array after being split up using some bitshift magic (and a hint of how many bits were expected).
 The state array feeding was also continuously done until there were no more bits left, meaning that the complete 64bit integer had to be squeezed in, in chunks of 32bit.
 That was enough to put me on the right path to solve this one!

 To split up the 64bit number, you can literally just google something like "split 64-bit into two 32-bit" (ignoring the "how to convert 64bit apps to 32bit" lol).
 Regardless of the language the result is in, bitshift operations are usually pretty generic.
 The first hit for my suggested search was [this](https://stackoverflow.com/a/2810302) post which showed the operations needed to both pack and unpack the 64bit integer.
 To get the lower number use `number & 0xffffffff`, and to get the higher number use `number >> 32`.